dfelinto/blender-manual/manual/physics/particles/hair/dynamics.rst

 Quality
    A general setting for how fine and good a simulation you wish.
-   Higher numbers take more time but ensure less tears and penetrations through the cloth.
+   Higher numbers take more time but ensure less tears and penetrations through the hair.
 Distance
-   The distance another object must get to the cloth for the simulation to repel the cloth out of the way.
+   The distance another object must get to the hair for the simulation to repel the hair out of the way.
    Smaller values might cause errors but provide some speed-up while larger will give unrealistic results if too large and can be slow.
    It is best to find a good in between value.